weisjohn/crocodile-cli/Readme.md

   Commands:

-    chew <dir>  Create a new CrocodileJS project upgrade     Upgrade your existing CrocodileJS project
+    chew <dir> [version]  Create a new CrocodileJS project upgrade               Upgrade your existing CrocodileJS project
     issues                Open GitHub issues for CrocodileJS
     docs                  Read CrocodileJS documentation on GitHub
     license               Purchase a CrocodileJS license
     rock                  I wonder what this does?

   Options: